-After inputting each remote's Switchboard ID (MAC address), it will populate in the unit list (Figure 38).
+After inputting each instance's MAC address, it will populate in the unit list (Figure 45).
 At this point is necessary to break the network connection to the codec (by rebooting it or disconnecting the network connection for several seconds) in order for the device to properly sync with Switchboard.